nextflow-io/nf-validation/docs/samplesheets/fromSamplesheet.md

 !!! danger

-    It is the order of fields **in the sample sheet JSON schema** which defines the order of items in the channel returned by `fromSamplesheet()`, _not_ the order of fields in the CSV file.
+    It is the order of fields **in the sample sheet JSON schema** which defines the order of items in the channel returned by `fromSamplesheet()`, _not_ the order of fields in the sample sheet file.

 ```
 --8<-- "examples/fromSamplesheetOrder/log.txt"